gripped/patch-hook/README.md

 By default patch-hook will look for patches in dir /var/patch-hook/patches/{pkg_to_patch}
 Anything .diff or .patch in that dir will be applied as a patch. (except dummy.diff)
 A file can also be placed in /var/patch-hook/patches/{pkg_to_patch} called {pkg_to_patch}.py
 This file can contain addtional python code which can be run at various points in the script.
-Useful for ediiting PKGBUILD's.
+Useful for editing PKGBUILD's.

 A work in progress.
 I might accidentally introduce a bug which deletes your root partition.
 The bug might already be there ?
 If that's unacceptable **DON'T USE IT**.